 The Flames now get a guy who is as durable as they come.
 He won’t blow you away offensively, but he’s a player who will always be available in addition to some offensive production.

 27. Washington Capitals — Mason Raymond, F

 Actual pick Joe Finley never turned into much more than a giant AHL journeyman whose claim to fame is having something against lawn mowers.
-Mason Raymond has had a few outlier seasons in terms of production, but would definitely be a much better fit than what Finley was.
+Mason Raymond had a few outlier seasons in terms of production but would definitely be a much better fit than what Finley was.

 Original Pick: D Joe Finley

 28. Dallas Stars — Devin Setoguchi, F